pspiagicw/blog/content/posts/new-blog/index.md

 ## Colorscheme

-- New
+Here is a screenshot of the old homepage.

-- Old
+{{< figure src="old-homepage.png" >}}

 The colorscheme I wanted was a very dark almost black theme, with flat/matte colors.
 They don't pop, but provide enough constrast for HTML elements to differentiate themselves.

-I would say the best tool to use is `ChatGPT`, I only provided a few dark colors and it completed the rest of the colorscheme for me.
+I would say the best tool to use is `ChatGPT` (For somebody with 0% color knowledge), I only provided a few dark colors and it completed the rest of the colorscheme for me.

 > I was using the `ChatGPT-3.5`  model that is freely available.

 I don't know how, but it has a innate sense of colors within it's text-only model.